EU-JAPAN DIGITAL WEEK 2025

 - Target audience

 The target audience includes industry leaders, decision-makers, data scientists, IT professionals, business strategists, consultants, regulatory officers, academics, researchers, and government officials from the EU and Japan.
-Key participants also include representatives from initiatives and projects like Catena-X, Manufacturing-X, AgDataHub, and Green Deal Data Space, as well as organizations such as IDSA, GAIA-X, DSA, DSSC, RRI, IPA, and JEITA.
-The event aims to attract 200 registrations with an expected attendance of 130.
+Key participants also include representatives from initiatives and projects like Catena-X, Manufacturing-X, AgDataHub, and Green Deal Data Space, as well as organisations such as IDSA, GAIA-X, DSA, DSSC, RRI, IPA, and JEITA.
+The event aims to attract an audience of 130.

 - Expected outcomes